 Busch Stadium, home of the Cardinals, is a few blocks to the south of the Gateway Arch, partially occupying the footprint of the old, cookie-cutter-era Busch that was demolished in 2006.
 The Enterprise Center, home to the Blues, stands about a mile west of that.
 In between, there are plenty of hotels and restaurants to frequent.

 Downtown was also home to the NFL — the Rams played at the Edward Jones Dome before pulling up stakes in 2016 and relocating to Los Angeles, and the football Cardinals played at the old Busch Stadium prior to moving to Phoenix in 1988.

-The new soccer stadium for St. Louis City FC will be located across the street from the city’s historic Union Station, near the intersection of Market and 20th streets in the Downtown West neighborhood.
+The new soccer stadium for St. Louis City SC, called Citypark, is located across the street from the city’s historic Union Station, near the intersection of Market and 20th streets in the Downtown West neighborhood.
 It will be about three blocks from Enterprise Center.

 If you’re looking for a taste of St. Louis’ sporting history, the old St. Louis Arena stood a few miles west of downtown, near St. Louis Community College at Forest Park.
 Sportsman’s Park, one-time home of the Cardinals and the old Browns (before that franchise moved to Baltimore and became the Orioles), was north of downtown at the corner of Grand Boulevard and Dodier Street.
 That site is now a public athletic field.